BIFROST: A First-Principles Model of Polarization Mode Dispersion in Optical Fiber: Validation of BIFROST

 Fig.~\ref{fig:GuptaComp} is an example of this type of validation.
 Here we compare results from BIFROST calculations to the work of Ref.~\cite{OG_PMD_Analysis}, a computational work that investigates birefringence as a function of core ellipticity.
 To make the comparison, we specify in BIFROST that our hinges should be arbitrary rotations (rather than fiber paddles); Ref.~\cite{OG_PMD_Analysis}'s model of PMD in a long fiber involves separating the fiber into many segments and randomly rotating the birefringence axes of each segment, which should produce similar statistical results to arbitrary rotator hinges.
 The top row of the figure shows birefringences due to core ellipticity and asymmetric thermal stress for a single straight segment.
 The bottom row shows the statistics of DGD for a 80~km fiber split into 800 segments of mean length 100~m.
 We randomly sample over many realizations of segment lengths and arbitrary rotations (with all other properties constant over all realizations) and histogram the resulting DGDs.

 In both cases, qualitative agreement is achieved: the birefringences due to core ellipticity and asymmetric thermal stress show similar shapes as a function of the normalized frequency $V$, and the histograms from BIFROST fit well to Maxwellian curves just like the ones from Ref.~\cite{OG_PMD_Analysis}.
-However, there is quantitative disagreement of $\approx 30\%$ evident in both figures.
-The discrepancy appears separately for both the core ellipticity and the asymmetric thermal stress values.
-For the core ellipticity, Ref.~\cite{OG_PMD_Analysis} uses a different calculation method to approximate the birefringence due to core ellipticity, so we are perhaps unsurprised that there is some quantitative difference.
-(The method of Ref.~\cite{OG_PMD_Analysis} may be more accurate than our approximation Eqn.~\ref{eqn:B_CNC}, and may be incorporated into BIFROST in the future.)
-For the asymmetric thermal stress, the difference might be due to the values of refractive indices used ($n_\text{cl}=1.44402$ in Ref.~\cite{OG_PMD_Analysis} versus 1.44508 from BIFROST) or the calculation method for $\beta$.
-The factor $1-u^2/V^2$ in Eqn.~\ref{eqn:B_ATS} is extremely numerically sensitive, because $u^2$ is the small difference of the two large numbers $k_0n_\text{co}$ and $\beta$.
-Indeed, quantitatively matching BIFROST's calculations to those of Ref.~\cite{OG_PMD_Analysis} can be accomplished by manually increasing $\beta$ by just 0.05\%.
-It is possible that the analytical approximation in Eqn.~\ref{eqn:BetaFiberFinal} needs to be revisited to aim for a more accurate result (where ``accurate'' here is relative to a numerical evaluation of the modes of an elliptical core).

-In short, the comparisons of Fig.~\ref{fig:GuptaComp} point to good qualitative agreement, while the quantitative discrepancies are attributable to known differences in computational methods.
-This adds to the validity of BIFROST.
+However, there is quantitative disagreement of $\approx 30\%$ evident in both comparisons.
+We believe this discrepancy is mostly due to inconsistencies in Ref.~\cite{OG_PMD_Analysis} itself, not in BIFROST \footnote{As a consistency check, we substituted Ref.~\cite{OG_PMD_Analysis}'s material values into Ref.~\cite{OG_PMD_Analysis}'s own expression for the asymmetric thermal stress (Eqn.
+3), and the resulting birefringence values differ from their own Figure 2, which is reproduced in the upper left panel in our Fig.~\ref{fig:GuptaComp}.
+The numbers we get this way vary from BIFROST's numbers by under 10\%, and the discrepancy is fully explained by slightly different values of material parameters.
+Given the internal numerical inconsistency in Ref.~\cite{OG_PMD_Analysis}, we are inclined to support BIFROST's calculations.}.
+We conclude that the comparisons of Fig.~\ref{fig:GuptaComp} point to good agreement, adding to the validity of BIFROST.

 \paragraph{Statistical comparisons to previous experimental work.} Lastly, we may try to use BIFROST to directly simulate fibers whose PMD values are measured in experiments.
 Candidates for this type of comparison have been identified \cite{Validation_Cameron, PMDMeas1, PMDMeas2, PMDMeas_Quantum1, PMDMeas2_Quantum}.
-In all of these cases, the fiber is not so well-reported that the simulation parameters to be used in BIFROST are obvious from the manuscripts.
+In all of these cases, the fiber is not so well-reported that the simulation parameters to be used in BIFROST are apparent.
 However, BIFROST's ability to analyze statistical ensembles allows us to explore the available parameter space and understand the parameter regimes under which BIFROST achieves qualitative and quantitative agreement with observations.